SteffChef/leezencounter/model-deployment/README.md

 This deployment is tested for ESP32S3.

 - It will use the `.espdl` file from `model-deployment/coco_detect/models/` automatically.
 - Ensure the ESP-DL Environment is correctly setup and you are in your virtual environment to deploy the program to your ESP.
+(See [here](https://pinto-bobcat-b66.notion.site/Setup-Instructions-ESP-DL-1cc043907cbe803e8b89fe3b5594d13f) for instructions)
 - Move into `./yolo11_detect/` to build the program.
 Use the following command to build the program: